 |5713||Core Academic Skills for Educators: Reading||1 hour 25 minutes||$90|

 |5723||Core Academic Skills for Educators: Writing||1 hour 40 minutes||$90|

 |5733||Core Academic Skills for Educators: Mathematics||1 hour 30 minutes||$90|

 |5752||Core Academic Skills for Educators: Combined Test (Reading, Writing and Mathematics)||4 hours 30 minutes||$150|

 ETS offers a Fee Waiver for qualifying students and more information can be found on the ETS website.

 Please note that the application process for the Fee Waiver is controlled by ETS (not UofSC) and questions about this process should be directed to ETS.

 ETS offers Preparation Tools to help prepare students for the Praxis Core exam.
 Many of these tools, including videos created by the Khan Academy, are offered at no cost.

 UofSC’s Department of Mathematics maintains a list of private math tutors.

-Students are encouraged to contact their academic advisor if they are having trouble passing any part of the Praxis Core.
+We encourage you to contact your academic advisor if you are having trouble passing any part of the Praxis Core.